fereshteh-creator/proposify/README.md

-# proposify
+# Proposify

-This document describes how the RAG application in this repository must be set up correctly and what preparations must be made.
+This document describes how the Proposify application in this repository must be set up correctly and what preparations must be made.

 ## Prerequisites
 * In order to run the application with Docker, you need to install Docker Desktop on Windows systems.